gabrielsr/hmrs_hospital_simulation/README.md

 ## Troubleshooting
 .
 Command 'roscore' not found, but can be installed with:
   Check if you had executed 'initros' in the current terminal.

+.
+No module named 'rospy' error in the beginning of the simulation.
+  Check if you had executed 'initros' in the current terminal.